Admission Guidelines for the BS/MS Occupational Therapy Program

 *NOTE: Incomplete application packets will not be accepted.

-Approval by the Occupational Therapy Evaluation and Selection Committee is required.
+Approval by the Occupational Therapy Screening and Selection Committee is required.
 This Committee bases its recommendations on the following criteria:

 - Completed Department of Occupational Therapy application and two reference letters, one of which must be from a licensed Occupational Therapist

-Candidates for the program must keep in mind the competitive nature of the admissions process.
+Candidates must keep in mind the competitive nature of the admissions process.
 Completion of required courses and initial eligibility to be screened does not guarantee admission into the program.
-Applicants are not considered accepted into the program until they receive a letter of acceptance from the chair of the Department of Occupational Therapy.
+Applicants are not considered accepted into the program until they receive a letter of acceptance from the Program Director/Chair of the Department of Occupational Therapy.